 Brexit, new fund structures and demand from US managers to drive Irish funds in 2018

-Sean Murray, Head of Funds Services - EMEA
+Sean Murray, Managing Director, Alternative Assets - EMEA

 SANNE proud sponsor and host to the 2017 Opalesque Ireland Roundtable.